cindy0518/sta141B-final/README.md

 # API Websites Analysis (STA 141B - Final Project)
 ### Group member:  Shih-Chi Chen (#917995392)

-This project is aim to analyze if there exist some characteristics for a popular AIP website and also analyze these websites' domain type and status code.
+This project is aim to analyze if there exist some characteristics for a popular API website and also analyze these websites' domain type and status code.

 Explore Questions:
  1. What category of API is popular?